mayavanand/hw3/part_2.md

 6. (2 points) **Q2.6**: We want to ensure that an order cannot have a individual bottle price more than 50.00 (`btl_price`).
 Can you enforce this using functional dependencies?
 Justify your answer

-7. (1 point) **Q2.7**: Let's verify whether `store` indeed determines the store name.
-How many distinct `name` values exist for `store` number `3871` in the `iowa` dataset?
+7. (1 point) **Q2.7**: Let's verify whether `item` indeed determines the `vendor` name.
+How many distinct `vendor` values exist for `item` number `3326` in the `iowa` dataset?
 Solve this by running a SQL query.

 8. (1 point) **Q2.8**: In class, we discussed that functional dependencies (and constraints in general) cannot be determined just by looking at data in the database.
-Argue in one or two sentences whether or not `store -> name` should actually be a functional dependency and why given the design of the database.
+Argue in one or two sentences whether or not `item -> vendor` should actually be a functional dependency and why given the design of the database.

 # X.  For Giggles (Optional)